California Licensed Vocational Nurses (LVN'S) are eligible to apply for a one year

 - Demonstrate college-level reading:

-- Result of “proficiency” on the College reading assessment process;
+- a result of “proficiency” on the College reading assessment process;

 - an approved petition (forms available from the College Assessment Office);

-- One year of recent work experience as an LVN in an acute or sub-acute setting;
+- one year of recent work experience preferred but not required as a LVN in an acute or sub-acute setting.

 California LVN's may take the "30 unit option" but will not be graduates from the nursing program or the College unless all other requirements are met.
 Please contact the director of the program for an explanation of the advantages and limitations of this option.
 Vocational nurses completing this option may be graduates of the Southwestern College Nursing Program and of the College only if they complete other graduation requirements prior to taking the licensure examination.
 Only those completing the requirements in the major are eligible to wear the Southwestern College Nursing pin.

-ALL LVN, LVN Step-Up, Independent Duty Corpsman (IDC) students must pass the Test of Essential Academic Skills (TEAS) Version 6.
-Please visit the TEAS Testing page for more infromation.
+ALL LVN, Step-Up LVN to ADN and Independent Duty Corpsman (IDC) students must pass the Test of Essential Academic Skills (TEAS) Version 6 with a score of 62 or higher.
+Please visit the TEAS Testing page for more information.